Psychosocial Pressures

 The exact nature of the discovery is puzzling.

-All we can say is that there seem to be a pairing of pressures in two different parts of the Taxonomy.
-No particular link is known between Q-expansions and structural hierarchies.
+All we can say is that there seem to be a pairing of pressures in two different Taxonomic structures.
+Q-complexescontain structural hierarchies, but many structural hierarchies are not part of a Q-complex.

-The significance of the re-ordering of the pairings as shown in the final table is mysterious.
+► What is the significance of the re-ordering of the pairings as shown in the final table?

-Also it is not evident immediately why the pairing should be reversed such that what is primary (structural) in one case is secondary (operating) in the other, and vice versa.
+► Why is the pairing reversed such that what is primary (structural) in one case is secondary (operating) in the other, and vice versa.

 - Return to Review options.